-- Charger Bucks Scrip purchase gift certificates to earn awards for your family and GSLS - Target Community Giving Program shopping at Target or online and use your Target or Target Guest card - School cash.com online shopping at schoolcash.com - General Mills Box Tops for Education clip box top logos, shop at Box Tops Marketplace or charge with the Box Tops Visa card - Newspaper and Magazine Recycling help clean up our environment by recycling paper products - Golf Classic takes place in the summer, all proceeds go to various needs of the school. - Ink Cartridges collect used ink cartridges and send them to school - Fundraisers - 1.
+- Charger Bucks Scrip purchase gift certificates to earn awards for your family and GSLS - General Mills Box Tops for Education clip box top logos, shop at Box Tops Marketplace or charge with the Box Tops Visa card - Newspaper and Magazine Recycling help clean up our environment by recycling paper products - Golf Classic takes place in the summer, all proceeds go to various needs of the school. - Fundraisers - 1.
 Pizza orders takes place in the Fall